 - This could be worth much more–even more than $1000

 Common Negative Feedback

-- Some students still believe other courses are better (Wealthy Affiliate is a common comparison and rightfully so since Ian is a member there whose created a competing product)
+- Some students still believe other courses are better (Wealthy Affiliate is a common comparison)

 Most Helpful Positive Free Internet Marketing Project Review